Origin of fine structure of the giant dipole resonance in sd-shell nuclei: Experiment

-\textit{Experiment.} Measurements of inelastic proton scattering at high resolution and at forward angles including $0^\circ$ have only recently become feasible \cite{tam09,nev11}.
-Data were taken at RCNP, Osaka, Japan with the Grand Raiden magnetic spectrometer for 295 MeV proton beams.
-Dispersion-matching techniques were applied to achieve high energy-resolution of the order 20 to 30 keV full width at half maximum (FWHM) near zero degree angles \cite{tam09}.
+Measurements of inelastic proton scattering at high resolution and at forward angles including $0^\circ$ have only recently become feasible \cite{tam09,nev11}.
+The present data were taken at RCNP, Osaka, Japan with the Grand Raiden magnetic spectrometer \cite{fuj99} with 295 MeV proton beams.
+Dispersion-matching techniques were applied to achieve high energy-resolution of the order 20 to 30 keV full width at half maximum (FWHM) at angles near zero degree \cite{tam09}.
 Targets consisted of isotopically enriched thin foils with areal densities of a few mg/cm$^2$.
-The spectrometer placed at $0^\circ$ covers an angular accpetance of $\pm 2.5^\circ$.
-The spectra analyzed here correspond to a mean scattering angle of $0.4^\circ$, where the cross sections for excitation of $1^-$ states by relativistic Coulomb excitation dominate \cite{ber88}.
+The spectrometer placed at $0^\circ$ covered an angular accpetance of $\pm 2.5^\circ$.
+Additional data were taken with the spectrometer placed at larger angles covering an angular range up to $15^\circ$.
+The spectra analyzed in the present work correspond to a mean scattering angle of $0.4^\circ$, where the cross sections for excitation of $1^-$ states by relativistic Coulomb excitation dominate \cite{ber88}.
 The momentum acceptance of the spectrometer permitted to cover a range of roughly $5-25$ MeV in excitation energy.
-Spectra of the GDR between 14 and 24 MeV after subtraction of instrumental background are shown in the l.h.s.\ of Fig.~\ref{fig:data}.
-A considerable amount of fine structure is visible indeed.
+Spectra of the GDR between 14 and 24 MeV after subtraction of instrumental background are shown in the top row of Fig.~\ref{fig:data}.
+A considerable amount of fine structure is observed.

+Before starting the analysis we demonstrate that the spectra in Fig.~\ref{fig:data} are indeed dominated by relativistic Coulomb excitation of E1 transitions and thus the fine structure visible is related to the GDR.
+Figure \ref{fig:mda} displays by way of example a multipole decomposition analysis (MDA) of the angular distribution for the case of $^{40}$Ca. Details of the MDA approach are described in the analysis of comparable data on heavier nuclei \cite{tam11,pol12,kru15,mar17}.
+Here we closely follow a similar analysis applied recently to $^{48}$Ca \cite{bir17}.
+As in Ref.~\cite{bir17} we neglect M1 contributions since the M1 strength in $^{40}$Ca is concentrated in a single transition at 10.318 MeV \cite{gro79}.
+Besides Coulomb excitation of the GDR and isoscalar E0, E2, and E3 collective excitations, we allow for a nuclear background (dominated by quasifree scattering), whose angular distribution is assumed to be constant \cite{hau91}.

+The resulting decomposition is presented in Fig.~\ref{fig:mda} for the $0^\circ$ spectrum covering the full angular acceptance.
+Contributions from E0, E2 and E3 modes are small consistent with findings in $^{48}$Ca \cite{bir17} and in heavier nuclei \cite{tam11,pol12,kru15,mar17}.
+The MDA confirms the excitation of the GDR peak by relativistic Coulomb excitation.
+The magnitude of the nuclear background of about 2 mb/(sr MeV) is again consistent with the MDA results in heavier nuclei and with other measurements at similar incident proton energies \cite{hau91,bak97}.